Coming off Prozac: 3 ways to get back on the horse after a wobble.

 - Resistance to change.
 It’s natural to fear change, it’s uncomfortable, but the discomfort doesn’t last.

-In weightlifting you need to resistance to build muscle.
-It’s the same when you’re cultivating mental wellbeing.
+In weightlifting, you need resistance to build muscle.
+It’s the same when you’re cultivating mental well-being.
 You have to feel the resistance and do the right thing anyway.
 Every time you do, you get stronger.

 #3 Wellbeing non-negotiables